+We’ve done the research to bring you the best breweries in Denver!
 Welcome to our Exploring Denver Series where we cover the best places around Denver to enjoy and bask in the culture of the Mile High City—follow this series to stay up to date on the hottest spots in our beautiful city.
 Check out our best brunch spots in Denver blog post and learn how to tour Denver like a local!

 In Denver, it seems that you can’t throw a stone without hitting a brewery.
 Almost every block of the city is home to some sort of tap room, brew house, or bar.
 As Coloradans, the love and appreciation of a good beer flows through our veins, uniting transplants and natives, frosted pint glasses in hand.
-Here are some of Denver’s best breweries where locals can go to defrost after a day on the slopes, cheer the Broncos to a victory, or simply savor the flavor of innovative, tasty brews.
+Here are some of the best breweries in Denver where locals can go to defrost after a day on the slopes, cheer the Broncos to a victory, or simply savor the flavor of innovative, tasty brews.

 If you’re looking to move to or within Denver—reach out to AptAmigo so your search for your dream apartment is stress-free and maybe even a little fun!